 Rice (Oryza sativa L.) is the most important cereal crop of the developing world and the staple food of more than 3 billion people or more than half of the world’s population.
 Mainly two types of rice i.e., non-scented and scented are grown in the country.
 Scented rice gives a distinctive scent due to the presence of natural chemical compounds and having a unique quality feature, excellent cooking and eating quality characters, long slender grains with delicate curvature and remarkable linear elongation (Rani et al., 2001).It can be used just like conventional rice for cooking, but adds a new dimension of flavour and aroma to meals.
 Apart from special natural fragrance, scented rice also has high nutritional value and contains many kinds of amino acids, proteins, alkaloids, vitamin B1 and vitamin B2 and other essential nutrients for human beings (Jiankaiet al., 2016).
 The cultivation of scented rice varieties becoming popular due to its aroma, cooking qualities and higher export potential (Mhaskar et al., 2005).

 India is major rice growing country in world with an area of 407.34 lakh hectares, having production 1132.59.79 lakh tonnes and productivity of 2780 kg/ha (Anonymous 2023-24).
-In Uttar Pradesh 57.32 lakh ha and production 158.65 lakh tonnes with an average productivity of 2768 kg/ha (Anonymous 2023-24).Rice is the most crucial cereal food crop of India, which occupies about 24% of gross cropped area of the country.
+In Uttar Pradesh 57.32 lakh ha and production 158.65 lakh tonnes with an average productivity of 2768 kg/ha (Anonymous 2023-24is the most crucial cereal food crop of India, which occupies about 24% of gross cropped area of the country.
 It contributes 42% of total food grain production and 45% of total cereal production of the country.
 India (2010) yield of rice was 120.62 MT 44 M ha followed by China (197.21 MT) and in year 2024-25 the Area, Production, Productivity in Uttar Pradesh and India was 5.73 million ha., 15.86 million tonnes, 2768 kg/ha and 40.73 million Hectares, 11.32 million tonnes, 2780 kg/ha respectively (Anonymous 2023-24).

 Planting geometry in rice significantly affects the tiller production, number of panicles per m2, total biomass and grain yield.
 Thus, plant spacing has an important role on growth and yield of rice.
 Optimum plant population in a proper planting geometry is most important non-monetary input and plays a major role in yield maximization of rice (Siddiqui et al., 1999).
 The planting geometry had great influence on tillering pattern and spikelet formation perpanicles (Mahato et al., 2017).
 Crop yield decreased with increase in plant population above optimum level, while on the other hand yield also decreased due to lesser plant population below optimum level due to inability to intercept maximum solar radiation (Mahajan et al., 2010).
 Plant spacing determines the rice stand per unit area.
 Closer spacing creates problems in various intercultural operations like hand weeding, fertilizer application, pesticide application etc., and it increases the competition among the plants for essential plant nutrients, water, air and sunlight which ultimately make the plants weaker and thinner, producing lower yield.
 The planting geometry and spatial configuration exploit the initial vigour of the genotypes with enhanced soil aeration creating favourable condition for better crop establishment (Shukla et al., 2014).